Engagement Localization

 If you modify the engagement content (either from the default language or any of the translated language), the changes are not reflected in other languages.
 You must export the XLIFF file, translate the content, and import the XLIFF file, once again.

-Similarly, translation can be performed for the French language as well.
+In a similar manner, the XLIFF file can be used to translate to any other language, as required.
 If you do not perform translation for any language and launch the engagement, the engagement is displayed in the default language if Fallback to default language in case translation doesn’t exist checkbox is selected by the admin in the Localization Settings section.
 If this checkbox is not selected, and the translation is not performed, the engagement is not displayed to those users for whom the non translated language is the local language.

 Bulk Import and Export Using XLIFF API